-The Arctic is warming about twice as fast and the global average.
+The Arctic is warming three times as fast and the global average.
 This is mainly because melting of snow and ice exposes a darker surface and increases the amount of solar energy absorbed in these areas (albedo effect?).
 This significant regional warming leads to continued loss of sea ice, melting of glaciers and of the Greenland ice cap.

 Various factors drive the earth’s climate to change continuously over many different time scales.
 Processes linked to continental drift have influenced atmospheric circulation, ocean currents, and the composition of the atmosphere over millions of years.
 A global cooling over the past 60 million years has changed conditions in the Arctic from an ice-free surface year round, to a surface completely covered with ice.
 Variations in solar radiation over many millennia as a result of alterations in earth’s orbit around the sun have created warm and cool cycles, leading to changes about half as large as those caused by continental drift.
 On a shorter time scale, the current interglacial period (Holocene) has seen brief periods of cooling caused by volcanic eruptions, weak variations in solar radiation, and probably other factors as well.